jmicko/coinbot/docs/DATABASE_AND_CACHE.md

 - `DB_METRICS_HTTP_LOG=true`: logs per-request database counts and timings after each HTTP response.

 This is deliberately process-local.
 Coinbot is intended to run as a small single-server app, and local counters are enough to see whether repeated route refreshes, robot loops, or specific SQL statements are responsible for database load.

+### Available Funds Aggregation

+Available-funds calculation still uses Coinbase account totals minus every relevant Coinbot order, including orders that are intentionally not synchronized to Coinbase.

+The database portion is now one grouped query per funds refresh:

+- SELL orders sum reserved base size by product.
+- BUY orders sum reserved quote value by product using the taker-fee multiplier.
+- All active products are requested together instead of issuing separate base and quote queries for each product.

+This changes only how the same ledger totals are retrieved.
+Coinbase account reads, currency-level accumulation, taker-fee conservatism, and the resulting per-product available-funds shape remain unchanged.

 ## Cache Cleanup Direction